 During puberty, it's normal for levels of estrogen to rise.
 That’s because this hormone fuels changes in a young girl's body.
 For example, it plays a role in the development of breasts, a more mature curved figure, fuller hips, and pubic and underarm hair.

 In addition, high levels of estrogen are seen in women who are extremely overweight.
-Levels are also high in women who have high blood pressure or diabetes.
 Estrogen levels rise during a healthy pregnancy, and increased estrogen levels may be seen with tumors of the ovaries, testes, or adrenal glands.

 Some drugs, such as steroid medications, ampicillin, estrogen-containing drugs, phenothiazines, and tetracyclines can increase estrogen levels.